splunk/public-o11y-docs/gdi/get-data-in/application/ruby/distro/get-started.rst

 Instrument Ruby applications for Splunk Observability Cloud
 ***************************************************************

-.. caution:: The Splunk Distribution for OpenTelemetry Ruby is deprecated in favor of the upstream OpenTelemetry instrumentation for Ruby.
-To migrate from the Splunk agent to the OpenTelemetry instrumentation, see :ref:`migrate-from-splunk-ruby`.
+.. caution:: The Splunk Distribution for OpenTelemetry Ruby has been deprecated since March 8, 2024, and it will reach end of support on March 8, 2025.
+To migrate from the Splunk Ruby agent to the OpenTelemetry instrumentation for Ruby, see :ref:`migrate-from-splunk-ruby`.

 .. meta::
    :description: Instrument Ruby applications automatically to export spans and metrics to Splunk Observability Cloud.